A dynamic network model of societal complexity and resilience inspired by Tainter's theory of collapse: Results

 \subsection{Example trajectories}

 Figure \ref{fig:fig2_exampleTrajectories}A shows the implementation of the original approach to Tainter's theory of societal collapse with dynamics described above in the model description.
 Initially the model society benefits from its response to external shocks.
-The reason is that initially each new administrator $A$ has a much higher number of connections to labourers $L$, which are thus turned into coordinated labourers $C$ producing energy output at increasing returns to scale (here $\phi = 1.05$).
-As the amount of labourers $L$ decreases, the marginal returns on complexity ($ROC$) of each new administrator $A$ decreases until it becomes negative.
+The reason is that initially each new administrator $A$ has a much higher number of connections to laborers $L$, which are thus turned into coordinated laborers $C$ producing energy output at increased productivity (here $a = 1.05$).
+As the amount of laborers $L$ decreases, the marginal returns on complexity ($ROC$) of each new administrator $A$ decreases until it becomes negative.
 Figure~\ref{fig:fig2_exampleTrajectories}B displays the energy output as a function of administration which resembles well the assumed underlying principle of diminishing marginal returns on complexity in \citet{Tainter.2006}.
 In our first approximation to the theory of collapse, the model society can only react to shocks by choosing the best possible administrator each time the energy requirements are not met.
 We interpret the formation of an administrative body as an increase in societal complexity.
 After a period of increased energy output, marginal returns decrease while correspondingly the share of administration rises, caught in an energy-complexity-spiral until the society collapses (here $E = 0$), Fig.~\ref{fig:fig2_exampleTrajectories}A.

-Next, we study whether small adaptation mechanism of the model society enable the model to overcome the fast collapse shown in Fig.~\ref{fig:fig2_exampleTrajectories}A. For this purpose we allow for a random exploration of node states enabling the model agents to change their state ($A \longrightarrow L/C$ or vice versa) with a low probability ($p_e$ = 0.00275).
+Next, we study whether a small adaptation mechanism of the model society enables the model to overcome the fast collapse shown in Fig.~\ref{fig:fig2_exampleTrajectories}A. For this purpose we allow for a random exploration of node states enabling the model agents to change their state ($A \longrightarrow L/C$ or vice versa) with a low probability ($p_e$ = 0.00275).
 For a network of $N=400$ individuals this amounts to an average of 1.1 nodes changing their status at random per time step.